Packet switching: Invention and development

 The CYCLADES network was designed by Louis Pouzin in the early 1970s to study internetworking.
 It was the first to implement the end-to-end principle of Davies, and make the host computers responsible for the reliable delivery of data on a packet-switched network, rather than this being a service of the network itself.
 His team was thus first to tackle the highly-complex problem of providing user applications with a reliable virtual circuit service while using a best-effort service, an early contribution to what will be the Transmission Control Protocol (TCP).

 Bob Metcalfe and others at Xerox PARC outlined the idea of Ethernet and the PARC Universal Packet (PUP) for internetworking.

 In May 1974, Vint Cerf and Bob Kahn described the Transmission Control Program, an internetworking protocol for sharing resources using packet-switching among the nodes.
 The specifications of the TCP were then published in (Specification of Internet Transmission Control Program), written by Vint Cerf, Yogen Dalal and Carl Sunshine in December 1974.

 The X.25 protocol, developed by Rémi Després and others, was built on the concept of virtual circuits.
-In the mid-late 1970s and early 1980s, national and international public data networks emerged using X.25 which was developed with participation from France, the UK, Japan, USA and Canada.
+In the mid-to-late 1970s and early 1980s, national and international public data networks emerged using X.25, which was developed with participation from France, the UK, Japan, US and Canada.
 It was complemented with X.75 to enable internetworking.